Thanks to its victory at the 1997 NCAA Championships, Pepperdine will always be known on a national level for its standout men's golf program.

 At this time, the University began to make a serious financial commitment toward the program, providing funding for scholarships, first-rate instruction and consistent practice opportunities at a top-flight facility.

-In 1987, Pepperdine achieved its first notable success, as the Waves upset several local collegiate powers and claimed the championship of the Southern California Invitational at Torrey Pines Country Club in San Diego.
+In 1987, Pepperdine achieved its first notable success, as the Waves upset several local collegiate powers and claimed the championship of the Southern California Invitational at the famous Torrey Pines Golf Course near San Diego.
 The Waves' Jim Johnson won the individual title.
 That particular tournament victory signaled the arrival of the program.

 Pepperdine won its first-ever WCC golf title that same year, and Johnson earned a spot competing as an individual at the NCAA Championships -- a first-time accomplishment for a Waves' player.